Anticonvulsant: Barbiturates

-Phenobarbital was the main anticonvulsant from 1912 until the development of phenytoin in 1938.
-Today, phenobarbital is rarely used to treat epilepsy in new patients since there are other effective drugs that are less sedating.
-Phenobarbital sodium injection can be used to stop acute convulsions or status epilepticus, but a benzodiazepine such as lorazepam, diazepam or midazolam is usually tried first.
-Other barbiturates only have an anticonvulsant effect at anaesthetic doses.

 Benzodiazepines

 The benzodiazepines are a class of drugs with hypnotic, anxiolytic, anticonvulsive, amnestic and muscle relaxant properties.
 Benzodiazepines act as a central nervous system depressant.
 The relative strength of each of these properties in any given benzodiazepine varies greatly and influences the indications for which it is prescribed.
 Long-term use can be problematic due to the development of tolerance to the anticonvulsant effects and dependency.
 Of many drugs in this class, only a few are used to treat epilepsy: